Process Overview

 When I prepare my poster and think about answering questions from attendees, what type of audience(s) should I have in mind?

-The goal is for you to have the experience of developing a poster that would be appropriate for presentation at an academic conference in your field.
-Attendees will come from a wide range of fields; as you prepare to discuss your work at the event, you should consider how to explain your project to people from a wide range of perspectives, ranging from an expert in your field to someone with little knowledge of it.
+Attendees at the Undergraduate Research Day poster session will come from a wide range of fields.
+As you prepare for the event, you should consider how to explain your project to people from a wide range of perspectives, ranging from an expert in your field to someone with little knowledge of it.

 Who should I ask for feedback on my poster before I finalize it?

-We recommend asking your research advisor to comment on your poster.
 If you also worked with a graduate student or other senior researcher on your project, we strongly recommend that you ask them for feedback, too.
-Bear in mind that requests for feedback should be sent well in advance of the date that you plan to finalize your poster.
+Bear in mind that all requests for feedback should be sent well in advance of the date that you plan to finalize your poster.

-DESIGNING YOUR URD POSTER
+DESIGNING YOUR UNDERGRADUATE RESEARCH DAY POSTER

 General Guidelines